Custom Config Directories

 └── sunsetr.toml

-All Commands Respect Custom Directory
+Commands and the Custom Directory

 Once started with --config, all subsequent commands use the custom directory: